Make this fun Witch Hat Wreath with our simple step-by-step tutorial including a video of the process.

 Place the stacks of 9 inch strips next to the mesh you plan to attach it to.
 Keeping the colors together makes the process well organized easier to accomplish.

-Watch the video to see how to create each bow.
+Watch the video, BELOW, to see how to create each bow.
 Basically for this particular deco mesh wreath I used the scrunch and pinch method.

 Stretch out the 30 inch piece of mesh in front of you.
 It may curl some but that is okay.
 Using both hands, gather and pinch the mesh pulling it towards you.
 Continue to pull and pinch in small sections until you reach the end.
 Pinch the bunch together tightly between your fingers.